 The Woodrow Wilson International Center for Scholars is seeking Japanese Scholars for the Wilson Center Japan Scholar Program.
 Successful applicants will spend up to one year in residence at the Woodrow Wilson Center, in the heart of Washington, D.C., where they will carry out advanced, policy-oriented research and writing designed to bridge the gap between the academic and policy communities.
 The length of the Japan Scholar’s appointment will be determined according to his or her own needs and the Wilson Center’s available resources.
 The minimum period of residence for the Japan Scholar program is three months.

 The Wilson Center's Global Europe Program is now accepting applications for the EES Short-term Grant competition, which is open to academic experts and practitioners, including advanced graduate students, engaged in specialized research requiring access to Washington, DC and its research institutions.
 Grants are for one month and include residence at the Wilson Center.
 Candidates must be U.S. citizens, in order to be considered eligible for this grant opportunity.
-The deadline for this grant cycle is: March 1, 2013.
+The deadline for this grant cycle is: June 1, 2014.

 Galina Starovoitova Fellowship on Human Rights and Conflict Resolution 2014-15